macdems/yet-another-spotify-tray/README.md

 ## Usage

 Just start Spotify *Music Player in System Tray* from the application menu.
 Alternatively you may star if from a command line as
 `spotify-tray`.
-Command-line arguments are passed directly to Spotify with the exception of `--show-window` <u>given as the first argument</u>, in which case the Spotify window is shown on startup.
+Command-line arguments are passed directly to Spotify with the exception of`--hide-window` <u>given as the first argument</u>, in which case the Spotify window is hidden at startup.

-To have the window shown by default, edit the `spotify-tray.desktop` file and change the line
+To have the window hidden by default, edit the `spotify-tray.desktop` file and change the line

 ```
 Exec=spotify-tray